John Hutchinson 2017

 It is a popular assumption that nationalism is bellicose, and one supported by several traditions of scholars of nationalism.

 In a study of the USA Caroline Marvin and Derek Ingle (1998) make the general claim that national solidarity and reproduction is dependent on regular cycles of interstate war.
-War diverts the violent instincts of society (embodied in young males) outwards to external ‘others’, and the martial young die to become martyrs whose cult bind survivors to national values.
+War diverts the violent instincts of society (embodied in young males) outwards to external ‘others’, and the martial young die to become martyrs whose cult binds survivors to national values.
 Commemorative rituals also function to prepare young men for future martial service.
 Although powerful, this has problems with the existence of many pacific nations.

 A second perspective, reflected in Elie Kedourie (1966), views nationalism as a millenarian politics that is radically subversive of all established arrangements domestic and international, not sanctioned by the people, leading inevitably to war.
 Its justification of claims (to territory and populations) by reference to historical mythologies makes the resolution of differences intractable.
-This critique, while having some force, fails to acknowledge the varieties of nationalism some of which are compatible with conservative and liberal constitutional politics.
+This critique, while having some force, fails to acknowledge the varieties of nationalism, some of which are compatible with conservative and liberal constitutional politics.
 It rather ignores the fact that the centuries before modern nationalism were of incessant confessional and dynastic conflict.

 A final perspective, strongly reflected in international relations literature (see Mayall 1990) considers the proliferation of intra-state war as a product of the contradictions between ideas of state sovereignty and the ideology of national self-determination.
 While secessionist and irredentist claims continue to present a problem to the international system, it could be argued that in many parts of the world violent disorders arise from an absence of national solidarities, and that coalitions of nation states remain as essential mechanisms through which a stable order can be maintained.

-Each of these critiques then has force, but they are one sided.
-Nationalism can be seen as a both principle of order and disorder, suggesting that contingent factors have to be brought into play to explain outburst of violence.
+Each of these critiques then has force, but they are one-sided.
+Nationalism can be seen as both a principle of order and disorder, suggesting that contingent factors have to be brought into play to explain outburst of violence.